kbp7958/kbp/readme.md

 ### Game rules

- - Players must place bets by selecting a race horse and an amount of tokens.
+ - Players must place bets by selecting a race horse and an amount.
  - No more than one bet per player is allowed in each race.
  - Once the bet is placed, players get to choose when they are ready to race.
  - Players may choose to race immediately or wait for others to join.